easystats/bayestestR/README.md

 value for practical purposes (2010, 2011, 2014).
 Kruschke (2018)
-suggests that such null value could be set, by default, to the -0.1 to 0.1 range of a standardized parameter (negligible effect size according to Cohen).
+suggests that such null value could be set, by default, to the -0.1 to 0.1 range of a standardized parameter (negligible effect size according to Cohen, 1988).
 This could be generalized: For instance, for linear models, the ROPE could be set as 0 +/- .1 \* sd(y).
 Kruschke (2010, 2011, 2014) suggest using the proportion of the 95% (or 90%, considered more stable) *HDI* that falls within the ROPE as an index for “null-hypothesis” testing (as understood under the Bayesian framework, see `rope_test`).
 Besides the ROPE-based decision criteria, the proportion of the 95% CI that falls in the ROPE can be used as a continuous index.

 ``` r